10 Gardening Gift Ideas You’ll Want to Give (and Receive)

 Soil PH Testing and Adjustment Kit

 Many common flowers will change color depending on the soil’s pH level.
 However, fixing your garden’s acidity is an easy adjustment with this gardening shed staple.
 A soil pH kit will help you turn those pink hydrangeas blue in no time.
 This particular kit comes with testing indicator fluid and a vial, as well as solutions to raise and lower the pH level.

 Manual Soil Tiller With a Step

 Working up the ground is one of the first steps of springtime planting.
-A manual tiller allows gardeners to reach all the hard-to-reach places of their flower beds.
+A manual tiller allows gardeners to get to all the hard-to-reach places in their flower beds.
 These aren’t as commonly found as power tillers, but their supreme precision makes them even better for loosening the packed soil after a long winter.
 Plus, fewer moving parts means it’s less likely to break.